-APAC Board of Directors
+APAC Board of Advisors

 Dr. Allen W. Chan is a family man, a well-respected Doctor of Chiropractic, successful entrepreneur, and community leader.
 His achievements demonstrate his passion to improve the community and help those who are less fortunate, locally and around the globe.